jamesonrader/AudioQR/README.md

-## Welcome to the world's fastest, longest-range data-over-audio solution.
+# Welcome to the world's fastest, longest-range data-over-audio solution.

-The latest innovation in live events and nearfield communications: data transmission using ultrasonic, inaudible audio, allowing offline/network-free data transfer.

-# CUE Audio
+## CUE Audio

 Unlike any competing data-over-audio solution, which work only in quiet environments over short distances (a few cm to 3 meters), we've utilized this solution to successfully broadcasted ultrasonic signals in indoor/outdoor environments to crowds of 80,000+ stadium attendees, with a propogation distance of over 150 meters and negligible latency above the speed of sound.